Andrej Bogićević: Zlatibor

-Bogićević signed his first professional contract with Zlatibor at the middle of the 2020–21 season when the club competed in the Serbian Super League.
+Bogićević signed his first professional contract with Zlatibor at the middle of the 2020–21 season when the club competed in the Serbian SuperLiga.
 On 5 January 2021, he became a player of the team from Čajetina.
-He made his debut on 12 February 2021 in Superleague match against Proleter in which the result was 2–2 and he spent 45 minutes on the field.
+He made his debut on 12 February 2021 in a league match against Proleter in which the result was 2–2 and he spent 45 minutes on the field.
 He played a total of 11 games in his first professional half-season, in the Serbian elite.

 Spartak Subotica

 On 2 September 2021, he signed a four-year contract with Spartak Subotica.